PROFESSOR MARK MIRELES

 In a lifetime of serving and protecting, Big Mark was awarded the First Responder Award.
 He was awarded the California Public Safety Medal of Valor, which was presented to him at the state Capitol by then-Governor Arnold Schwarzenegger, for a dangerous rescue of a suicidal person.
 He was also awarded the Carnegie Hero Medal, which is an international award, recognizing heroic valor in extremely dire situations.

 Today, Big Mark continues to serve the local Simi Valley community in teaching Brazilian Jiu-Jitsu.
-Big Mark believes there are many benefits to learning and practicing Brazilian Jiu Jitsu, including physical education, practical self-defense, problem-solving, and building comradery among piers.
+Big Mark believes there are many benefits to learning and practicing Brazilian Jiu Jitsu, including physical education, practical self-defense, problem-solving, and building camaraderie among piers.
 Every time students enter the training facility; they will be faced with situations that are microcosms of real life.
 The study of Brazilian Jiu Jitsu is predicated on training and hard work and when used as a platform for real-world training, there are significant benefits.

 As a lifelong martial artist and grappler, Bryce has studied under the legendary Master Jean Jacques Machado for more than 25 years.
 As a Defensive Tactics Instructor at Covered 6, he has spent years focusing on Brazilian Jiu-Jitsu as a fighting art rather than a sport and carries that philosophy into his teaching.
 At Covered 6, Bryce is a key team member in developing and honing Defensive Tactics, Arrest & Control Techniques & Active Shooter Defense.